Jugular Venous Pressure

-Place the linear probe transversely on top of the right clavicle, keeping it horizontal.
-Find the carotid artery, using CD if necessary.
-The IJ will usually be mostly collapsed, but still subtly varying, on top of (or lateral to) the carotid.
-To confirm the IJ ask the patient to do a modest Valsalva.
-The following clip shows a sitting patient with a normal, mostly collapsed IJ with subtle variation, followed at the end by a modest Valsalva that fully distended the vein.
+Place the linear probe lightly and transversely on top of the right clavicle, getting it perpendicular to the vessels.
+Find the carotid artery, using Color if necessary.
+The IJ will usually be mostly collapsed, but still subtly varying, on top of and lateral to the carotid.
+If you are unsure, ask the patient to do a modest Valsalva.
+The following clip shows a sitting patient with a normal, mostly collapsed IJ with subtle variation, followed at the end by a modest Valsalva that distended the vein.

 In any body position, if the IJ distention is above the clavicle, find the top of the distention and measure the vertical height from the phlebostatic zero point and convert this to mmHg.
 When the IJ is mostly collapsed in a taller sitting patient, lower the patient to 30-45 degrees and repeat the IJ observation using the mid-axillary line zero point.
-Here is the above patient at about 30 degrees elevation.
-It is now only 100 mm from the zero phlebostatic point to the top of the clavicle.
+Here is a shorter, normal patient at about 30 degrees elevation showing that it is only 100 mm from the zero phlebostatic point to the top of the clavicle.
 That means the peak JVP is less than 100/13 = about 8 mmHg.
-In a taller patient at 30 degree elevation, the top of the clavicle might be at the 130 mm (10 mmHg) level, which would be normal.
+In a taller patient at 30 degrees elevation, the top of the clavicle might be at the 130 mm (10 mmHg) level, which would be normal.

 In any patient with elevated JVP, specifically watch the IJ while the patient takes moderate breaths.
 The JVP should fall with inspiration (there is a little time lag), unless there is a Kussmaul sign.
 The following clip was obtained from a patient with pericardial tamponade.
 Inspiration, with a dilated IJ, is at the very beginning of the clip and then the IJ collapsed as the patient exhaled.

 Virtually any condition that compromises the right side of the heart and increases right atrial pressure can produce a Kussmaul sign.
 The sign is therefore a nice indicator of right sided disease, but not specific for an etiology.